Numerator/denominator indicators

 Sum of all numerators / Common denominator

-With the previous example where 32/40 women and 40/60 men participated in a training, we had 72 out of 100 who participated.
-If there were 4 more women and 6 more men who participated, then to added total is 10 spots from the 100 available spots.
-Thus 10/100.
-Using this method our total is 82/100, leaving the possibility for 18 more participants, no more.
+In the previous example, where 32/40 women and 40/60 men took part in a training course, 72 people out of 100 took part.
+If 4 more women and 6 more men took part, the total added is 10 places out of the 100 available.
+Hence 10/100.
+Using this method, our total is 82/100, which leaves room for 18 more participants, no more

 Calculating cumulative values over time (dependant)